brendanmcc02/film-rec/notes.md

 Have a wildcard vector.
 Init to the inverse of User Profile: but keep imdbRating, numVotes, runtime fixed.
 When a wildcard film is responded to, only the wildcard vector changes.
 When a non-wildcard film is responded to, only the user profile vector changes.
+* instead of inverting **all** genre values, only pick the lowest 3 to invert. set the rest to 0?

 ### Vectorized Data Form
 year_norm, imdbRating_norm, numVotes_norm, runtime_norm, action, adventure, animation, biography, comedy, crime,